magento/devdocs/guides/v2.1/cloud/project/project-integrate-blackfire.md

 ### Changing from the default route {#route}

-If you need to specify a different route to use instead of the default route, change the route in the Blackfire _Magento Cloud Integration_ page (expand _Advanced Settings_ to reveal the route selection setting) to the desired route from your `routes.yaml` file.
+Instead of using the default route, you can change the route in the Blackfire _Magento Cloud Integration_ page (expand _Advanced Settings_ to reveal the route selection setting) to the desired route from your `routes.yaml` file.

 ## Profile your store {#profile}